jigarius/drall/README.md

 However, the progress display that can mess with some terminals or scripts which don't handle backspace characters.
-For these environments, the progress bar can be disabled using the `--drall-no-progress` option.
+For these environments, the progress bar can be disabled using the `--no-progress` option.

 ##### Example: Hide progress bar

-    drall exec --drall-no-progress drush core:rebuild
+    drall exec --no-progress drush core:rebuild

-#### --drall-no-execute
+#### --dry-run

 This option allows you to see what commands will be executed without actually executing them.